-Episodes of depersonalization-derealization disorder may last hours, days, weeks or even months at a time.
-In some people, these episodes turn into ongoing feelings of depersonalization or derealization that may periodically get better or worse.
+Bouts of depersonalization-derealization disorder may last hours, days, weeks or months.
+In some people, these bouts turn into ongoing feelings of depersonalization or derealization that may get better or worse at times.

-Passing feelings of depersonalization or derealization are common and aren't necessarily a cause for concern.
-But ongoing or severe feelings of detachment and distortion of your surroundings can be a sign of depersonalization-derealization disorder or another physical or mental health disorder.
+Passing feelings of depersonalization or derealization are common and are not always a cause for concern.
+But ongoing or serious feelings of detachment and distortion of your surroundings can be a sign of depersonalization-derealization disorder or another physical or mental health condition.

 See a doctor if you have feelings of depersonalization or derealization that:

-The exact cause of depersonalization-derealization disorder isn't well-understood.
-Some people may be more vulnerable to experiencing depersonalization and derealization than others, possibly due to genetic and environmental factors.
-Heightened states of stress and fear may trigger episodes.
+The cause of depersonalization-derealization disorder is not well understood.
+Some people may be more likely to experience depersonalization and derealization than others.
+This is possibly due to genetic and environmental factors.
+High levels of stress and fear may cause bouts.

 Symptoms of depersonalization-derealization disorder may be related to childhood trauma or other experiences or events that cause severe emotional stress or trauma.

-Factors that may increase the risk of depersonalization-derealization disorder include:
+Factors that may raise the risk of depersonalization-derealization disorder include:

-Episodes of depersonalization or derealization can be frightening and disabling.
-They can cause:
+Bouts of depersonalization or derealization can be scary and make it hard to function.
+They can:

 Your doctor may determine or rule out a diagnosis of depersonalization-derealization disorder based on:

-Psychotherapy, also called counseling or talk therapy, is the main treatment.
-The goal is to gain control over the symptoms so that they lessen or go away.
-Two such psychotherapies include cognitive behavioral therapy and psychodynamic therapy.
+Talk therapy is the main treatment for depersonalization-derealization disorder.
+The goal is to control the symptoms to make them better or make them go away.
+Two types of talk therapy are cognitive behavioral therapy and psychodynamic therapy.

-There are no medications specifically approved to treat depersonalization-derealization disorder.
-However, medications may be used to treat specific symptoms or to treat depression and anxiety that are often associated with the disorder.
+No medicine has been proven to effectively treat depersonalization-derealization disorder.
+But medicines may be used to treat specific symptoms or treat depression and anxiety that often are related to the condition.

-While depersonalization and derealization disorder can feel frightening, realizing that it's treatable may be reassuring.
+While depersonalization-derealization disorder can feel scary, knowing that it can be treated may make you feel better.
 To help you cope with depersonalization-derealization disorder:

-You're likely to start by first seeing your primary care doctor, but you may be referred to a doctor who specializes in brain and nervous system disorders (neurologist) or a doctor who specializes in diagnosing and treating mental health disorders (psychiatrist).
+You're likely to start by first seeing your primary care doctor or another primary care professional.
+It may be suggested that you see a doctor who specializes in brain and nervous system conditions, also known as a neurologist.
+Or you may see a doctor who specializes in diagnosing and treating mental health conditions, also known as a psychiatrist.

 You may want to take a family member or friend along, if possible.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who goes along with you may remember something that you missed or forgot.